lightspeedwp/lsx-search/readme.txt

 == Installation ==
 To download and install the LSX Banners Extension, follow the steps below:

-1. Login to the backend of your website
+1. Login to the backend of your website.
-2. Navigate to the “Plugins” dashboard item
+2. Navigate to the “Plugins” dashboard item.
-3. Select “Add New” when on the plugins page
+3. Select “Add New” when on the plugins page.
-4. Search for “LSX Banners”
+4. Search for “LSX Search” in the plugin searchbar.
-5. Download and activate the plugin
+5. Download and activate the plugin.

 == Frequently Asked Questions ==
 = Where can I find LSX Search plugin documentation and user guides? =